Iristyle/CroMagVersion/README.md

 * Adding PatchVersion variable to support semantic versioning
 * Now creates version information for debug builds out of the box
+* Fixes issue where a broken readme reference is left behind in project

 #### 0.3.5.0 - minor bugfix